Hvar Itinerary – the best of Hvar Island in 3, 5 or 7 days

 If you do choose to stay in the center of town, Hektorovic house just off the main square is a fantastic choice with great value.

-We stayed at Apartments Ivanovic and loved it, it was clean, spacious, and quiet.
-What we didn’t necessarily love is the walk up the hill, but this was a necessary evil in order to have secure parking in front of the house.
+I stayed at Apartments Ivanovic and loved it, it was clean, spacious, and quiet.
+What I didn’t love that much was the walk up the hill, but this was a necessary evil in order to have secure parking in front of the house.

 If you prefer to stay in a hotel rather than an apartment then Adriana Hvar Spa Hotel is the perfect choice smack in the middle of town.